Mission: We’re on board, on the platform, in the depot and on the phones.

 We’re a mixed up mélange of many cultures and draw inspiration from all of ...

-I applied through a staffing agency.
-I interviewed at Eurostar International (London, England) in May 2017.
+I applied online.
+I interviewed at Eurostar International (London, England) in September 2017.

 Recruiter called me saying she wanted to have a phone interview.
 I asked for more details of the position as I sent my cv to their website more than 2 months ago.
 She got annoyed, she said it was a crew position.
 I insisted in more details and she told me in a rude and sarcastic way "I guess you are not interested".
 I said I'm very interested and that why I was asking for more details.
 She said her manager would sent an email with details after this phone interview.
 Again I had to say I would like to have details of the job opportunity before being interviewing.
 She said I guess you aren't interested and hang up the phone.